jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 I hope you enjoyed this tour of the ways matter can be programmed, as well as the many digressions to speak about computing in general.
 For more in this vein, I highly recommend Michael Nielsen's ongoing exploration of [the future of matter](https://futureofmatter.com/maps_of_matter.html).

-Comments, twitter DMs, and emails with follow-up, links to more interesting stuff, and questions are always appreciated!
+Comments, twitter DMs, and links to more interesting stuff are always appreciated!

 Also, I am working on part 2 of the [FEP series](https://jaredtumiel.github.io/blog/2020/08/08/free-energy1.html), **I promise!**